google/mount-zip/README.md

 encryption scheme, and the more recent AES encryption schemes.

 When **mount-zip** finds an encrypted file while mounting a ZIP archive, it asks for a password.
-If the given password doesn't allow to decrypt the file, then **mount-zip** refuses to mount the ZIP archive and returns an error:
+If the given password does not decrypt the file, then **mount-zip** refuses to mount the ZIP archive and returns an error:

 ```